 - Contract sent: 90% probability of closing

 Using these probabilities, you can extrapolate an opportunity stage sales forecast.
-You’ll simply want to take the deal’s potential value and multiply that by the win likelihood.
+You’ll want to take the deal’s potential value and multiply that by the win likelihood.

 Who should use it